 Individual journey to Split.
 Check-in on board starts between 2 and 2.30 pm at Split harbour.
 At about 4.30 pm, a guided city tour offers us the chance to see inside the former Palace of Emperor Diocletian and to learn about its transformation into the city which it has become.
 The boat will spend the night in Split offering you an opportunity to experience Split’s nightlife.

-From Pomena on Mljet we cycle across the green and forested island - known as the honey island.
-With 70 % of its landmass covered by woodland it is the most forested island in the Mediterranean region.
+Mljet Island: Mljet National Park – Island Sipan (aprx.
+10 mi./30 km) In the morning we enjoy breakfast during a cruise to the green island of Mljet.
+Green because 70 % of its landmass is covered by woodland making it the most forested island in the Mediterranean region.
 Homer mentioned this lovely island in his epic poem “Odyssey”.
 He made it a home for the Nymph Calypso and the legendary Greek king Odysseus, who could not resist Calypso and stayed on Mljet for seven years.
-Our boat will wait for us in Sobra from where we will cruise to the island of Šipan in the afternoon.
+We arrive in the harbor of Pomena and enjoy a round tour on our bikes through the Mljet National Park.
+Our boat will wait for us in Pomena from where we will continue by boat in the afternoon to the island of Šipan.

 Itinerary changes: We reserve the right to make changes to the planned itinerary due to changing wind and weather conditions as well as organizational requirements.